METAPOETICS IV/VI

 WmS-60 from Avon

-or else my personal favorite, Anon.
+or else my personal favorite, Mr. Anon.

-I negotiate a place in the next issue
+I negotiate a place in the next issue,

 wish the poems and the publisher luck.

-returning refueled to an empty house.
+and return refueled to an empty house.

-weeds besieging my garden of verse.
+my grownup's garden of verse.

-Perhaps they sowed the seed
+What if they sowed the seeds

-the red shag rug in the foyer?
+on the shag rug in the foyer?

-Laid a clutch of eggs in the
+Laid a clutch of their rotten eggs

-hall closet’s gloomiest corner?
+in the hall closet’s darkest corner?

-Or spilled a billion spores to
+Or spilled a gazillion spores to

-sprout from the huge heap of
+sprout from the humongous heap of

 dirty laundry in the basement?